 Although there is often a strong legal case against anyone committing fraud on your paid links, the difficulty lies in finding concrete proof.

 Many of the cases listed above included investigations with the FBI or security companies to uncover what is often a very complex situation.
-Even the WickFire and TriMax case has layers of counter arguments which make it very difficult to apportion blame, even after a verdict has been passed.

 We recently looked at a case of competitor click fraud on this blog which involved cooperation between business rivals to uncover one company’s fraud operation.
 Although this did put a pin in this particular case of click fraud, the actual proof to prosecute the guilty party would have been very hard to find.

 White collar click fraud, that is small-medium businesses clicking each others ads with malice, is hard to prove even if it is illegal.

 Protecting yourself against (and getting proof of) click fraud

 So even if you can prove that there has been fraudulent activity on your pay per click ads, proving who did it is a whole other ball game.